eda-ricercatore/sardegna-scala/notes/scala-notes.md

 		use the "*iterate*" function with lazy sequences to describe recursive problems \cite[\S7.3, pp. 249]{Tate2010}.
 + *Clojure* programs execute in two stages \cite[\S7.3, pp. 253]{Tate2010}.
-	+ Macros in *Clojure* programs are translated into their expanded form, via
+	- Macros in *Clojure* programs are translated into their expanded form, via
 		macro expansion \cite[\S7.3, pp. 253]{Tate2010};
 		the command "*macroexpand*" can be used to view what is happening
 			\cite[\S7.3, pp. 253]{Tate2010};
 		a list of reader macros is provided in \cite[\S7.3, pp. 253]{Tate2010}.
-	+ Macro expansion allows code to be treated lke lists
+	- Macro expansion allows code to be treated lke lists
 		\cite[\S7.3, pp. 254]{Tate2010}.;
 		quoted functions won't execute immediately
 			\cite[\S7.3, pp. 254]{Tate2010} -- a quote needs to be placed in front of the expression \cite[\S7.3, pp. 253]{Tate2010}.
-	+ "Macro expansion is perhaps the most poweerful feature of Lisp";
+	- "Macro expansion is perhaps the most poweerful feature of Lisp";
 		express data as code, not just strings, since the code is in a higher-order data structure \cite[\S7.3, pp. 253]{Tate2010}.
+	- "[Use] macros to add features to [*Clojure*]" \cite[\S7.3, pp. 255]{Tate2010}.